United Kingdom profile - Timeline

 1973 - The UK joins the European Economic Community.

-Industry is on a three-day week because of strike by power workers and miners.
+Industry on a three-day week because of strike by power workers and miners.

 1979 - The Conservative politician Margaret Thatcher becomes prime minister.
 She begins to introduce free-market policies.

-1981 - Thatcher government begins programme of privatisation of state-run industries.
+1981 - Government begins programme of privatisation of state-run industries, followed by deregulation of financial markets.

 1982 - Argentina invades the Falklands Islands in the South Atlantic.
 The UK dispatches a task force, which re-takes them.